Zehelein/pg-transactional-outbox/README.md

   // aggregate type (movie) and the event type (movie_created).
 It will be
   // called to insert the outgoing message into the outbox as part of the DB
-  // transaction that is responsible for this event. const storeOutboxMessage = initializeOutboxMessageStore('movie', 'movie_created', {
+  // transaction that is responsible for this event. const storeOutboxMessage = initializeOutboxMessageStorage('movie', 'movie_created', {
     outboxSchema: 'public',
   });